 Janine Warner Biography

-Janine Warner is an International Center for Journalists Knight Fellow and the founder and executive director of SembraMedia.
+Janine Warner is the co-founder and executive director of SembraMedia, and an International Center for Journalists Knight Fellow.

 Janine began her career as a journalist in Northern California.
 In the late 1990s, she worked for The Miami Herald, first as the Online Managing Editor and later as Director of New Media.
 She left that position to serve as Director of Latin American Operations for CNET Networks.

-When she’s not traveling, she is based in Southern California where she lives with her husband, David LaFontaine, and occasionally takes a break to run on the beach or just stare at the ocean.
+When she’s not traveling, she is based in Southern California where she lives with her husband and occasionally takes a break to run on the beach.